Hemipneustes

 Hemipneustes is an extinct genus of sea urchins belonging to the family Holasteridae.

 These semi-infaunal detritivores lived during the Upper Cretaceous period, from 70.6 to 66.043 million years ago.
-Fossils of this genus have been found in the sediments of Netherlands, Belgium, Bulgaria, India, Iran, the Netherlands, Oman and Spain.
+Fossils of this genus have been found in the sediments of Netherlands, Belgium, Bulgaria, India, Iran, Oman and Spain.

 Description

 Hemipneustes is a quite large sea urchin with a high-domed profile and a well-defined anterior sulcus.